PensionMath

 Frequently asked questions

-GPO reduces spousal or survivor Social Security benefits by two-thirds of a government pension from employment not covered by Social Security.
-It only affects benefits based on a spouse's earnings record, not your own Social Security retirement benefit.
+GPO reduced spousal or survivor Social Security benefits by two-thirds of a government pension from employment not covered by Social Security.
+It only affected benefits based on a spouse's earnings record, not your own Social Security retirement benefit.
+GPO was repealed January 5, 2025.

-Two-thirds of your monthly non-covered pension is subtracted from your spousal or survivor Social Security benefit.
-If two-thirds of your pension is $1,000 and your spousal benefit would be $900, GPO eliminates the Social Security benefit entirely.
+Two-thirds of your monthly non-covered pension was subtracted from your spousal or survivor Social Security benefit.
+If two-thirds of your pension was $1,000 and your spousal benefit would have been $900, GPO eliminated the Social Security benefit entirely.

-No. GPO only affects benefits based on a spouse's record.
-Your own Social Security retirement benefit from your own covered work history is not touched by GPO.
-WEP is the provision that reduces your own benefit.
+No. GPO only affected benefits based on a spouse's record.
+Your own Social Security retirement benefit from your own covered work history was not touched by GPO.
+WEP was the provision that reduced your own benefit.

-Workers who receive a pension from non-Social-Security-covered employment (CSRS, many state jobs, some local government) and are also entitled to spousal or survivor Social Security benefits.
-FERS employees pay into Social Security and are generally not subject to GPO.
+Workers who received a pension from non-Social-Security-covered employment (CSRS, many state jobs, some local government) and were also entitled to spousal or survivor Social Security benefits.
+FERS employees paid into Social Security and were generally not subject to GPO.

 Did the Social Security Fairness Act eliminate GPO?